semacu/20181207_intro_github/README.md

 ### Create a GitHub account

+If you don't have a GitHub account already:

 - Go to https://github.com
 - Fill in your **Username**, **Email** and **Password**.
 Then click on the green button "Sign up for GitHub".